Nine Warwickshire schools to accept 1,000 extra pupils

 A consultation period will take place this year.

-The council also secured an unconfirmed amount of funding to build a new special school on the ex-Manor Park School site in Nuneaton.'Not compromised'
+The council also secured an unconfirmed amount of funding to build a new special school on the ex-Manor Park School site in Nuneaton.

 It will be an academy school but a sponsor is still being sought.